STRENGTH AND SECURITY

 In a recent interview, Thomas Peterffy, Founder and Chairman of the Board of Directors, shared his views on the current state of financial markets, including rising interest rates and their impact on Interactive Brokers.
 He also discussed IBKR's interest rates on instantly available cash balances and how clients are positioned to navigate the current environment.

-A portion (approximately 11% as of July 1, 2024) of client money is segregated in special bank or custody accounts, which are designated for the exclusive benefit of clients of IBKR.
+A portion (approximately 10% as of October 11, 2024) of client money is segregated in special bank or custody accounts, which are designated for the exclusive benefit of clients of IBKR.
 This protection (the SEC term is "reserve" and the CFTC term is "segregation") is a core principle of securities and commodities brokerage.
 By properly segregating the client's assets, if no money or stock is borrowed and no futures positions are held by the client, then the client's assets are available to be returned to the client in the event of a default by or bankruptcy of the broker.

 As a practice, IBKR places a portion of its own money in these reserve and segregated accounts to ensure that there is more than enough cash to protect all clients.

-A majority (approximately 89% as of July 1, 2024) of client funds is typically invested in short-term U.S. Treasury securities and reverse repurchase agreements, where the collateral received is in the form of U.S. Treasury securities.
+A majority (approximately 90% as of October 11, 2024) of client funds is typically invested in short-term U.S. Treasury securities and reverse repurchase agreements, where the collateral received is in the form of U.S. Treasury securities.
 IBKR’s investment policy targets short-term government securities and reverse repurchase agreements, with a typical weighted average maturity of 30 to 40 days and a maximum term of one year.
 In this way, we can avoid mismatching the maturities between our on-demand obligations to our clients and our investments.
 This practice also allows us to avoid excessive price volatility and the risks of large losses stemming from declines in investment values that may be exhibited by longer term securities.
 As a broker dealer, we must mark to market the value of investments of client funds daily, unlike banks that may hold securities classified as “held to maturity”, which are not required to be marked to market.

 Although permitted by CFTC regulations, given the credit concerns over foreign sovereign debt IBKR does not currently invest any client money in money market funds.